Creatine Kinase (Blood)

-Your doctor may also order this test if you have had a stroke or sports injury.
-But you may need this test several times to see if your heart or other muscles have been If you are taking statin medicines and have unusual muscle cramping and pain or muscle weakness, your doctor may also order a CK test.
+Your healthcare provider may also order this test if you have had a stroke or sports injuries, you may need this test several times to see if your heart or other muscles If you are taking statin medicines and have unusual muscle cramping and pain or muscle weakness, your healthcare provider may also order a CK test.
 Statin medicines are used to treat high cholesterol.
 They sometimes cause serious muscle injury.
-In very rare cases they rare cases, they can even lead to a rapid, life-threatening muscle breakdown.
+In very rare cases, they can even lead to a rapid, life-threatening muscle breakdown.
 What other tests might I have along with this test?

 attack or muscle injury.
 If you have had a heart attack, your healthcare provider may order a blood test to look for high levels of cardiac troponin.
 This is another sensitive and more specific.

-Or the doctor may order tests to see how you are recovering.
-These tests include: Because levels of CK may rise if you have a thyroid problem, alcohol abuse, or kidney failure, your doctor may also order tests to look for these diseases.
+Or the healthcare provider may order tests to see how you are recovering.
+These tests Because levels of CK may rise if you have a thyroid problem, alcohol abuse, or kidney failure, your healthcare provider may also order tests to look for these diseases.
 What do my test results mean?